 Unfortunately, stock traders often use the options market to hedge against their larger stock positions, and there’s no surefire way to determine if an options trade is a standalone position or a hedge.
-In this case, given the relatively large size of the largest Apple trades and the fact that they were executed in such rapid succession, they could easily be institutions hedging against large short positions in Apple stock.
+In this case, given the relatively large size and timing of the largest HP trades, they could easily be institutional hedges.

 Do you agree with this take?
 Email email@example.com with your thoughts.

 Large Apple Option Trades Mostly Bullish On iPhone 11 Optimism